-Introduction to health and safety is first of the three (3) clusters in the qualification BSB30719 Certificate III in Work Health and Safety that is delivered and assessed by Master Builders Association of Victoria (RTO no 3935).
+Introduction to health and safety is an accredited short course that is delivered and assessed by Master Builders Association of Victoria (RTO no 3935).
 For detailed information about this accredited short course, click on the Course Information Sheet .

 Units of competency